quantum-tinkerer/MeanFi/DESIGN.md

 ## Physical objects

-`Model` owns validated, immutable Hamiltonian/interaction dictionaries, temperature, filling, an optional reference density and symmetry constraints. `meanfield.py` contains the canonical interaction correction and energy contraction.
+`Model` owns validated, immutable Hamiltonian/interaction dictionaries, temperature, filling, an optional reference density and symmetry constraints.
+Public matrix containers share read-only arrays but cannot replace the privately owned storage.
+Internal calculations use that storage directly. `meanfield.py` contains the canonical interaction correction and energy contraction.
 For a reference, write `delta = rho - reference`: the correction is `W[delta]` and the normal interaction energy is `Tr(W[delta] delta)/(2N)`.
 The one-body energy always